Adversarial Dual-Student with Differentiable Spatial Warping for Semi-Supervised Semantic Segmentation: Experiments

 \subsection{Datasets and Setup}

 \textbf{Datasets.} \emph{PASCAL VOC2012} \cite{everingham2015pascal} dataset consists 20 foreground object classes and one background class.
 Following \cite{olsson2020classmix}, we use the original images along with the extra annotated images from the Segmentation Boundary Dataset (SBD) \cite{hariharan2011semantic}, totally including 10582 training and 1449 validation images. \emph{Cityscapes} \cite{cordts2016cityscapes} is an urban driving scenery dataset.
-It has 2975, 500 and 1525 annotated images for training, validation and testing respectively, and there are 19 semantic categories in total.
-For all our experiments, mean Intersection-over-Union (mIoU) is reported.
+It has 2975, 500 and 1525 annotated images for training, validation and testing respectively, and there are 19 semantic categories in total. \emph{PASCAL-Context} \cite{mottaghi2014role} is a whole scene parsing dataset containing 4,998 training and 5,105 testing images with dense semantic labels.
+Following \cite{mittal2019semi}, we utilize semantic labels for the most frequent 60 classes (including the background class).